In May 2025, Turco Legal made an initial $5,000 donation to Lawyers for Civil Rights. That gift was only the beginning.

 We share that update with gratitude, but also with purpose.

-Because this is not just a story about charitable giving.
-It is a story about what sustained support makes possible.
-It is a story about what happens when legal resources are directed toward protecting constitutional rights, defending vulnerable communities, and preserving the rule of law when it is under pressure.
+It also shows how lawyers defend vulnerable communities.
+It highlights efforts to preserve the rule of law under pressure.
 And it is a story about Lawyers for Civil Rights (LCR) and the extraordinary work its attorneys and staff have carried out over the last year.

 Over the past year, LCR has shown exactly why that kind of sustained support matters.